Kaiser

 Answer:

-Statement "a" is half true; all the X-rays and imaging tests at Garfield Specialty Center really are digital.
+Statement "a" is true.
+All X-rays and imaging tests at Garfield Specialty Center are digital.

 My primary care doctor, Dr. Jae Kyo Lee, said that I was "paranoid" to think there were any